orbitjs/ember-orbit/README.md

 };
 ```

-You should also consider adding an event logging strategy to track events
+You should also consider adding an event logging strategy to log events emitted
-emitted from your sources.
-Let's add `app/data-strategies/event-logging.js`:
+from your sources to the browser console.
+Let's add
+`app/data-strategies/event-logging.js`:

 ```javascript
 import { EventLoggingStrategy } from '@orbit/coordinator';